Performance Center and Jenkins

 For details on downloading, installing, and configuring this plugin, see the Application Automation Tools wiki page.

 Note: The Jenkins plugin requires an administrator account.

 Set up a Jenkins job to run tests using Performance Center.

 Create a Jenkins project to run Performance Center tests.

 Follow the instructions in the Application Automation Tools wiki page to build a free-style software project, and add build steps that run tests using Performance Center.
-For details, see Running Performance Tests using Micro Focus Performance Center.
+For details, see Performance Center Integration.

 This plugin also enables you to view Performance Center Trend reports.
 For details on configuring Trend report charts, see Configuring Trending Report Charts on Jenkins.

 You can bring performance test run results into ALM Octane using ALM Octane pipelines, and include them in the overall analysis of your product.